apache/qpid-proton/proton-c/bindings/cpp/docs/tutorial.md

 \dontinclude simple_recv.cpp

-Now let's look at the corresponding receiver \ref simple_recv.cpp:
+Now let's look at the corresponding receiver \ref simple_recv.cpp

 This time we'll use an `expected` member variable for for the number of messages we expecct and a `received` variable to count how many we have received so far.send.